kyledrake/sinatra-synchrony/README.markdown

 TODO / Thoughts
 ---
-* This is fairly new, though we are using it in production without any problems.
-Test before deploying anything with it.
+* We are using this in production without any problems, and it's very stable for us.
+But you should test before deploying anything with it.
-* Provide better method for patching Rack::Test that's less fragile to version changes.
-This is a big priority and I intend to improve this.
-Pull requests here welcome!
-* Research way to run tests with Rack::FiberPool enabled.
 * There is work underway to make this a Rack middleware, and integrate that middleware with this plugin.
 That way, many other frameworks can take advantage of this.
 There is also work exploratory work to provide support for non-EventMachine Reactor pattern implementations with this approach, but it's beyond the scope of this extension.

 Author